yangwanning/yangwanning.github.io/_projects/saatchi-gallery.md

   url:

 intro: |
-  The Saatchi gallery is revered for its ability to introduce almost unknown artists into the public eye; the careers of Damien Hirst and Tracy Emin were launched from the exposure Saatchi gave them and the gallery boasts the largest private collection of artwork in the world.
+  Wanning The Saatchi gallery is revered for its ability to introduce almost unknown artists into the public eye; the careers of Damien Hirst and Tracy Emin were launched from the exposure Saatchi gave them and the gallery boasts the largest private collection of artwork in the world.